Luxor is a city of Upper Egypt, 700 km south of Cairo.

 The Valley of the Artisans (Deir el-Medina)

-An ancient Egyptian village that was home to the artisans who worked in the Valley of the Kings from the 14th century to the 11th century BC, two tombs to visit, and a Ptolemaic temple.
+An ancient Egyptian village home to the artisans who worked in the Valley of the Kings from the 14th century to the 11th century BC, two tombs to visit, and a Ptolemaic temple.

-(Entrance ticket 200 EGP)
+(Entrance ticket 220 EGP)

 Mortuary temple of Queen Hatshepsut (Deir el Bahari)